-Everything you need to know about the rules on travelling in taxis, Grab and Gojek with kids, to the safest car seats, best booster seats and the safety restraints you need to keep your little ones safe while in a car, taxi or bus.
+Everything you need to know about the rules on travelling in taxis or Grab cars with kids, to the safest car seats, best booster seats, and the safety restraints you need to keep your little ones safe while in a car, taxi or bus.

 Whether you’re a first time parent or are just new to Singapore, there’s a lot to know about car seats and car safety here, particularly since so many people ride in taxis.
-Gojek and Grab are required to refuse passengers with children who don’t have booster seats (unless you book their family cars).
+Grab drivers are required to refuse passengers with children who don’t have booster seats (unless you book their family cars).
 And while buses accept open strollers – definitely high fives all round – there are times when you need to travel in taxis, both here and abroad, and you’ll need a good safety system that is portable and affordable.

 What are the Singapore laws?
 Is it legal (or safe) to take a taxi without a safety restraint?
 And what equipment is practical and available in Singapore for when you are on the go with kids but have no car?